LxiStandard/LxiStandard.github.io/README.md

 Additional directories may be added for additional
 LXI **Generations**.

-The *VersionInfo.md* file contains the description of this particular LXI Generation, and any caveats (for instance if the version is under construction).
-When the user navigates to this generation page they will see this markdown page with a table appended to it by the Python script providing links to the docx and pdf files.
+The *VersionInfo.md* file contains markdown with any appropriate customer-facing documention for this particular LXI Generation.
+The *VersionInfo.md* should also contain any caveats (for instance if the version is under construction) regarding this generation or the files in it.

+When the user navigates
+to the generation page for a set of specifications they will see this markdown page with a table appended to it by the Python script providing links to the docx and pdf files.

 The table of docx and pdf files attempts to parse the files using the Python-style regular expression: